 Stepping Stones Nigeria’s advocacy work shines a light on some of the most challenging issues facing Nigerian children today.
 We educate, persuade and assist a huge range of different groups to uphold child rights, and we work diligently to ensure governments fulfil their responsibilities to children.

-Prevent Abuse of Children Today (PACT) is a global campaign that aims to give a voice to the voiceless and bring about long-term change for the Nigerian child, particularly those at risk of child rights violations including witchcraft-related abuse and trafficking.
+Our advocacy and campaining work is centred on the Prevent Abuse of Children Today (PACT) Campaign.
+This is a global campaign that aims to give a voice to the voiceless and bring about long-term change for the Nigerian child, particularly those at risk of child rights violations including witchcraft-related abuse and trafficking.

 To prevent the abuse of children in Nigeria by changing mindsets, policies and practice.

 Our vision is a world where all children are able to live without fear of physical, emotional, psychological and spiritual abuse.

 Find out more about PACT by clicking on the links below:

 Throughout Akwa Ibom State, Nigeria, children are tortured, killed and abandoned every day due a strong belief in child witchcraft.
 Operation Enlightenment aims to effect long term change about the belief in child witchcraft by using radio adverts, posters, Nollywood films and music CD’s to raise awareness of child rights amongst communities and highlight the legal consequences for those individuals found guilty of labelling children as ‘witches’.
 It is anticipated that challenging the abuse of children as a result of this common belief will help to reduce the maltreatment, abandonment and trafficking of children in this region.

 PACT Music Album

 This combination of hip-hop, reggae and R ‘n’ B is played to communities in the Niger Delta to spread the PACT message in a fun, unique and exciting way.